telefonicaid/fiware-monitoring/README.rst

 - System resources: see `these recommendations
   <doc/manuals/admin/README.rst#resource-availability>`_.
-- Operating systems: CentOS (RedHat) and Ubuntu (Debian), being CentOS 6.3 the reference operating system.
+- Operating systems: CentOS (or RedHat) and Ubuntu (or Debian), being CentOS 6.3 the reference operating system.
-- RPM/DEB dependencies: some required packages may not be present in official repositories, or their versions are too old (for example, ``nodejs``).
+- Package dependencies: some required packages may not be present in official repositories, or their versions are too old (for example, ``nodejs``).
 In any case, checking for such dependencies and configuration of alternative sources is automatically managed by the package installation scripts when using the